sombriks/sample-testcontainers/sample-kanban-jvm/README.md

   It helps even more if the pages are built with components.
 Proper and wise ids attributions are a paramount strategy in this scenario, and i think it helps with e2e tests.
 Still experimenting.
+- Since there is no need to serialize JPA entities to json or something like that, bidirectional mappings are back, so back!
+But mind the proper mapping and the correct use of `mappedBy`, otherwise JPA will produce invalid queries trying to violate database constraints.

 [testcontainers]: https://testcontainers.com/
 [java]: https://dev.java/download/